An official website of the State of Georgia.

 The Georgia Department of Juvenile Justice (DJJ) will host a Career Fair on Wednesday, August 21, 2019, at the Cathedral of Faith Church of God in Christ.
 DJJ is searching for dedicated individuals to work at their youth development facilities located across metro Atlanta.

-Department of Juvenile Justice (DJJ) Commissioner Avery D. Niles held a ribbon‐ cutting ceremony today to officially open the Muscogee Education Transition Center (ETC) in Columbus, Georgia.
-The new facility is designed to give youth re‐entering society and still under DJJ supervision a setting where they can complete their secondary education.
+Department of Juvenile Justice (DJJ) Commissioner Avery D. Niles held a ribbon-cutting ceremony to officially open the Muscogee Education Transition Center (ETC) in Columbus, Georgia.
+The new facility is designed to give youth re‐entering society and still under DJJ supervision a setting to complete their secondary education.

 The Georgia Department of Juvenile Justice (DJJ) held its annual spring high school commencement ceremony for youth attending the Georgia Preparatory Academy on Friday, May 24th, in Forsyth, Georgia.
 DJJ Commissioner Avery D. Niles presented 18 High School Diplomas, 26 General Equivalency Degrees (GED), and 32 Technical Certificates of Credit to qualifying students.

 On Thursday, April 11th, Georgia Department of Juvenile Justice (DJJ) Commissioner Avery D. Niles will welcome state legislators, community leaders, and judicial representatives to an Open House tour of the new Cadwell Regional Youth Detention Center (RYDC), in Cadwell, Georgia.